nkfoss/ohm-str/README.md

 # Omega-Strength

 Omega-Strength (abrv: Ohm-str) is a web application for strength trainers.
 It allows the users to record their training, track records, and compare current performance with those records.
-It was created in Angular, uses Firebases's Realtime Database (NoSQL), and is hosted by Firebase as well.
+It was created in Angular, is hosted by Google Firebase, and uses Firebases's Realtime Database (NoSQL).

 ## Table of Contents
 + [Introduction](#introduction)